alouiadel/olap-cubes-nosql/README.md

 }
 ```

+## 📄 OLAP Cubes Overview

+For a detailed description of the four OLAP cubes used in this project, refer to the [OLAP Cubes Overview](cubes-overview.md) document.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.